mercari/go-circuitbreaker/README.md

 go-circuitbreaker is a Circuit Breaker pattern implementation in Go.

 - Provides natural code flow.
-- Ignore errors occered by request cancellation from request callers (in default).
+- Ignore errors occurred by request cancellation from request callers (in default).
-- `Ignore(err)` and `MarkAsSucceess(err)` wrappers enable you to receive non-nil error from wrapped operations without counting it as a failure.
+- `Ignore(err)` and `MarkAsSuccess(err)` wrappers enable you to receive non-nil error from wrapped operations without counting it as a failure.

 # What is circuit breaker?